Ahnaf-2210007/Ahnaf-2210007/README.md

 I'm currently pursuing my **B.Sc. in Electrical and Computer Engineering** at **(RUET)**, Bangladesh, with a deep passion for **Software Development** and **Competitive Programming**.
 I enjoy exploring new challenges in software development and constantly pushing my limits in competitive programming.

-### 🌟 Fun Fact
-I enjoy solving coding problems more than writing regular assignments!
-Also, I love exploring new technologies that push the boundaries of my knowledge.

 ### 🌱 What I'm Learning
 - **Data Structures and Algorithms**
 - **Object-Oriented Programming (OOP)** with **Java** and **C++**